springernature/frontend-toolkits/toolkits/global/packages/global-customer-satisfaction-input/README.md

 3. Copy the `<aside>` and its contents from the generated demo file at `/demo/dist/index.html` and paste it into the relevant location in your project

 ### Data
-A data model is required to render the component's view template.
-An example of the data model can be seen in the component's demo.
-This can be found at `/demo/context.json`.
+An example of the data model needed to render this component can be found at `/demo/context.json`.

-> **Note**
-> Some of the data for this component is considered static, should be copied as defined in this document and should **not** be edited.
-This concerns all data that is passed to the Global Forms component.
-See below section on Global Forms Data.

 #### Configuring the component
 The component can be configured using the following data properties:

+> **Note**
+> Are you going to implement more than one CSAT component on the same page?
+Please refer to the 'id' data property if so.

 **userJourneys** (Mandatory)